The Danger Girl (1926 film)

 The Danger Girl is a 1926 American silent drama film directed by Edward Dillon and starring Priscilla Dean, John Bowers, and Gustav von Seyffertitz.

 Plot

-As described in a film magazine review, Wilson and Mortimer Travers, brothers, live in a New York City mansion, the former brother being a jewel collector.
+As described in a film magazine review, Wilson and Mortimer Travers, brothers, live in a New York City mansion, with the elder brother being a jewel collector.
 The police are investigating a tip that the jewels will be stolen.
-Marie Duquesne, dressed as a bride, drops in unexpectedly, claiming to have fled from a distasteful marriage.
+Marie Duquesne, dressed as a bride, unexpectedly arrives, claiming to have fled from a distasteful marriage.
 Wilson allows her to remain.
-There follows a weird series of complications, with the jewels and Marie the chief center of attraction.
+A series of complications ensues, with the jewels and Marie as the main focus.
 In the end Marie saves the jewels from the master thief.
 Wilson's gratitude turns to love for her.